-Ballard score is the calculator to assess the gestational maturity of your new-born in the first 24 hours.
-A unified system has been developed which enables the physician and other health care professionals to rapidly and accurately classify all newborns and identify the high-risk neonate.
+The Ballard score is a calculator to assess the gestational maturity of your newborn in the first 24 hours.
+A unified system has been developed that enables physicians and other health care professionals to rapidly and accurately classify all newborns and identify high-risk neonates.
 Our study aimed to evaluate the impact of a structured teaching program on the knowledge of pediatric staff nurses in a selected multispecialty hospital in Wayanad regarding the application of the new Ballard score.
 We employed a quasi-experimental design with one group, involving pretest and posttest assessments.
-Sample were selected using convenience sampling method and the sample size was 30.
+Samples were selected using the convenience sampling method, and the sample size was 30.
 Data was collected via the administration of a structured questionnaire, and participants independently filled out the survey.
 A pilot study was carried out to evaluate the practicability of the research.
-During the main study data were collected by administering the questionnaire to each subject followed by administering a structured teaching programme of 30 minutes duration.
+During the main study, data were collected by administering the questionnaire to each participant, followed by a structured teaching program of 30 minutes duration.
 The posttest was administered two weeks later.
 Data were analyzed using descriptive and inferential statistics, in line with the study’s objectives and formulated hypotheses.
 The study’s results indicated that the structured teaching program significantly enhanced the knowledge of pediatric staff nurses in the application of the new Ballard score.
-The posttest score of 15.30 1.60 was notably higher than the pretest score of 8.8 2.85, with a ‘P’ value of 0.000.
-There was no any significant association between the knowledge of pediatric staff nurse regarding application of new Ballard score with any of the selected demographic variables.
+The posttest score of 15.30 1.60 was notably higher than the pretest score of 8.8 2.85, with a “P” value of 0.000.
+There was no significant association between the knowledge of pediatric staff nurses regarding the application of the new Ballard score and any of the selected demographic variables.

-Keywords: Effect, structured teaching programme, knowledge, new Ballard score
+Keywords: Effect, structured teaching program, knowledge, new Ballard score

 INTRODUCTION

 Accurate determination of gestational age in newborns is crucial for assessing the likelihood of morbidity and mortality.
-The method used to assess gestational age should not distress unwell infants and should be capable of distinguishing between premature and growth-restricted babies regardless of intrauterine growth quality.
+The method used to assess gestational age should not distress unwell infants and should be capable of distinguishing between premature and growth-restricted babies, regardless of intrauterine growth quality.
 Various scoring systems that rely on neurological and physical examinations are employed in neonatal units to determine the gestational age.
-Assessing gestational age is highly beneficial in categorizing newborns as preterm, full-term, or post-term, and in predicting the subsequent progress of these infants [1].
+Assessing gestational age is highly beneficial in categorizing newborns as preterm, full-term, or post-term and in predicting the subsequent progress of these infants [1].

 The Ballard Score was introduced by Dr. Jeanne.
-L. Ballard in year 1979 to determine Gestational Age through neuromuscular and physical assessment of a new born infant.
+L. Ballard in 1979 to determine gestational age through neuromuscular and physical assessment of a new born infant.
 Subsequently, in 1991, this approach was adapted to encompass extremely premature infants.
-The Modified Ballard score utilises physical and neuromuscular criteria for a new born examination [2].
+The Modified Ballard score utilizes physical and neuromuscular criteria for a new born examination [2].

 Gestational age assessment means figuring out the number of weeks of pregnancy.
 A full-term pregnancy is usually 40 weeks.
-It is important to assess if gestational age is uncertain or if your baby is smaller or larger than expected [9].
+It is important to assess if gestational age is uncertain or if your baby is smaller or larger than expected [3].
 It involves assessing different criteria, and the cumulative score is used to estimate the gestational age of the fetus.
 These criteria are categorized into physical and neurological assessments.
 This scoring system provides an estimate of gestational age within the range of 26 to 44 weeks.
-The New Ballard Score, an extension of this method, encompasses extremely pre-term infants, even up to 20 weeks [6–8].
+The New Ballard Score, an extension of this method, encompasses extremely pre-term infants, even up to 20 weeks [4–6].